German language: Early New High German

 Modern High German begins with the Early New High German (ENHG) period, which Wilhelm Scherer dates 1350–1650, terminating with the end of the Thirty Years' War.
 This period saw the further displacement of Latin by German as the primary language of courtly proceedings and, increasingly, of literature in the German states.
 While these states were still part of the Holy Roman Empire, and far from any form of unification, the desire for a cohesive written language that would be understandable across the many German-speaking principalities and kingdoms was stronger than ever.
 As a spoken language German remained highly fractured throughout this period, with a vast number of often mutually incomprehensible regional dialects being spoken throughout the German states; the invention of the printing press c.
-1440 and the publication of Luther's vernacular translation of the Bible in 1534, however, had an immense effect on standardizing German as a supra-dialectal written language.
+1440 and the publication of Luther's vernacular translation of the Bible in 1534, however, had an immense effect on standardising German as a supra-dialectal written language.

 The ENHG period saw the rise of several important cross-regional forms of chancery German, one being gemeine tiutsch, used in the court of the Holy Roman Emperor Maximilian I, and the other being Meißner Deutsch, used in the Electorate of Saxony in the Duchy of Saxe-Wittenberg.

 Alongside these courtly written standards, the invention of the printing press led to the development of a number of printers' languages (Druckersprachen) aimed at making printed material readable and understandable across as many diverse dialects of German as possible.
 The greater ease of production and increased availability of written texts brought about increased standardisation in the written form of German.

 Modern High German translation of the Christian Bible by the Protestant reformer Martin Luther (1534).
 The widespread popularity of the Bible translated into High German by Luther helped establish modern Standard German.